 The course includes all of the basic properties and theorems of the real number system that are required to solve linear, quadratic and selected rational equations.
 Linear systems, basic graphing, integer exponents and selected literal equations are included.
 An e-book and an access code for specialized software is required on the first day of class.
-Prerequisites: "C" or better in MAT 075 or placement by mathematics assessment test, and eligibility for ENG 066.
+Prerequisites: "C" or better in MAT 075 or placement by mathematics assessment test, and eligibility for ENG 096.
+No credit

-MAT 138: Intermediate Algebra: A Modeling Approach
+MAT 138: Intermediate Algebra: A Modeling Approach (Formerly MATH 102)